-Our strategy can be summed up as "Every Member is Responsible."
-We employee a Program Coordinator who coordinates all CATCH activities and works closely with our board to ensure a broad and inclusive membership.
-We also have a Membership Committee, which supports those efforts and is responsible for growing CATCH membership.
+CATCH employs a Program Coordinator who is responsible for coordinating all CATCH activities and who works closely with our board to ensure a broad and inclusive membership.
+We also have a Membership Committee that supports those efforts and helps to grow CATCH membership.
 The Program Coordinator and Membership Committee's duties include conducting outreach to new agencies and those who may not yet be involved with CATCH.
 However, all CATCH members are empowered and encouraged to recruit new members and to spread the word about CATCH far and wide in our community.
 We have good relationships with the press, regularly fielding questions about homelessness in the state.
 These media appearances increase awareness of homelessness and increase community awareness of CATCH.
 We have regular meetings that are publically announced and open to anyone interested in preventing or ending homelessness in Central Arkansas.
+Our strategy can be summed up as "Every Member is Responsible."